Solar Farm CCTV

 In stark contrast, a breakage in traditional metal (Cat5) cabling means the distal parts of the system are immediately cut off and all camera coverage lost.

-Fibre optic cables have a much greater bandwidth than metal cables meaning that it can transmit far more information at any time, and therefore far faster data from cameras and at higher quality for analytic software.
+Fibre optic cables have a much greater bandwidth than metal cables meaning they can transmit far more information at any time, and therefore far faster data from cameras and at higher quality for analytic software.

 Fibre optic cables are also immune to electromagnetic interference which means they remain unaffected by electrical surges, such as lightning strikes, that could permanently damage CCTV components.